electricessence/TypeScript.NET/README.md

 If you need another module type other than AMD, the TypeScript files are included so you can rebuild however you need.

 #### Nuget:
+Versions are currently behind current and only serve AMD.
 [www.nuget.org/packages/TypeScript.NET.AMD/](https://www.nuget.org/packages/TypeScript.NET.AMD/)
 ```
 PM> Install-Package TypeScript.NET.AMD